christianhelle/autofaker/README.md

 In most cases, the system you want to test will force you to specify much more information than you really care about, so you frequently end up creating objects with no influence on the test itself just simply to satisfy the compiler/interpreter

-autofaker can help by creating such anonymous variables for you.
+AutoFaker can help by creating such anonymous variables for you.
 Here's a simple example:

 ```python
 import unittest